 The Trust has adopted a policy regarding the disclosure of information about each Fund's portfolio holdings, which is reviewed on an annual basis.
 The Board of Trustees must approve all material amendments to this policy.
-Disclosure of the complete holdings of each Fund is required to be made quarterly within 60 days of the end of the Fund's fiscal quarter on Form N-CSR(S) and in the monthly holdings report on Form N-PORT, with every third month made available to the public by the SEC 60 days after the end of each Fund's fiscal quarter.
+Disclosure of the complete holdings of each Fund is required to be made quarterly within 60 days of the end of the Fund's second and fourth fiscal quarter in the reports filed on Form N-CSR and in the monthly holdings report on Form N-PORT, with every third month made available to the public by the SEC 60 days after the end of each Fund's fiscal quarter.
 You can find SEC filings on the SEC's website, www.sec.gov.
 In addition, each Fund's portfolio holdings will be publicly disseminated each day the Fund is open for business via the Fund's website at proshares.com.